werf/werf/docs/_includes/reference/cli/werf_kubectl_describe.md

 {% endif %}
 Show details of a specific resource or group of resources.

 Print a detailed description of the selected resources, including related resources such as events or controllers.
 You may select a single object by name, all objects of that type, provide a name prefix, or label selector.
-For example:

-  $ kubectl describe TYPE NAME_PREFIX

- will first check for an exact match on TYPE and NAME_PREFIX.
-If no such resource exists, it will output details for every resource that has a name prefixed with NAME_PREFIX.
+For example: `$ kubectl describe TYPE NAME_PREFIX` will first check for an exact match on `TYPE` and `NAME_PREFIX`.
+If no such resource exists, it will output details for every resource that has a name prefixed with `NAME_PREFIX`.

-Use "kubectl api-resources" for a complete list of supported resources.
+Use `kubectl api-resources` for a complete list of supported resources.

 {{ header }} Syntax